 Last Updated on

-Are you planning a trip to Mexico (or are already there)?
+Are you planning a trip to Mexico (or are on one)?
 Do you want to identify birds you see?
 If you have a smartphone, I can suggest four birding apps to help ID Birds in Mexico.
 One you need to purchase, another is a low cost monthly subscription and two are free.

-We visited Mexico twice recently.
+We visited Mexico twice in the past couple years.
 They were family focused trips but we saw some cool birds in the Yucatan.
-A few were birds I’ve seen here in the States but most were new to me.
+While a few were birds I’ve seen here in the States, most were new to me.
 To figure out what they were, I used four birding apps on my iPhone to ID them.
 (There are Android versions too.)

 iBird /North America App